bitcraft/pyscroll/README.md

 Features
 ========

-- Zoom it like a camera
-- Fast and small footprint
+- Fast framerate
+- Speed is not affected by map size
+- Sprites or plain surfaces can be drawn in layers
 - Animated tiles
+- Zoom in and out
-- Layered drawing for tiles
+- Includes optional drop-in replacement for pygame LayeredGroup
+- Pixel alpha and colorkey tilesets are supported
 - Drawing and scrolling shapes
-- Pygame Group included
-- Pixel alpha and colorkey tilesets are supported
+- Fast and small footprint

 Installation